OpenMDAO/dymos/docs/dymos_book/index.md

 Other optimization software frequently relies on the parameterization of the hardware models to, for instance, approximate the mass of an engine as a function of its thrust level.
 Instead, Dymos allows you to impose higher-fidelity design considerations on these subsystems - from simple parameterized models to high-fidelity CFD models, and apply the resulting subsystem designs to the trajectory profile.

-To do this, Dymos relies on ability of OpenMDAO to compute accurate derivatives very efficiently.
+To do this, Dymos relies on the ability of OpenMDAO to compute accurate derivatives very efficiently.
 This capability enables users of Dymos to embed iterative procedures within their system dynamics.
 While normally this would significantly impair performance, Dymos can optimize such systems with minimal performance degradation, freeing the user from reformulating their design specifically for the purposes of the optimal control implementation.